-First Aid Stations provide free basic medical supplies for registered riders but these are not staffed with skilled medical personnel.
-Basic supplies included here are bandages, gauze adhesive tape, antiseptic, cold packs, gloves, sting and bite treatments, Tylenol and Advis, scissors and Tweezers.
-Medical Aid stations are found at each of the rest stops.
-Skilled medical personnel, provided by Mercy, will be on hand to assist registered riders with basic first aid, massage or cramped muscles.
-Non-emergency transportation will be available at aid stations for riders who need to return to Bass Pro Shops as necessary.
+First Aid Stations provide free basic medical supplies for registered riders, but these are not staffed with skilled medical personnel.
+Basic supplies included at rest stops are bandages, gauze, adhesive tape, antiseptic, cold packs, gloves, sting and bite treatments, Tylenol and Advil, scissors and tweezers.
+Non-emergency transportation will be available at aid stations for riders who need to return to Bass Pro Shops Tour De Bass corporate headquaters as necessary.

-Rest Stop 2- Nixa, Mile 25, Medical Aid Station
+Rest Stop #1- Mercy Clinic-Strafford, Mile 11, Einsteins Bro's Bagles, Medical Aid Station

-Rest Stop 6- Strafford, Mile 85, Medical Aid Station
+Rest Stop 7- Mercy Orthopedic Hospital, Mile 77.9, Andy's Frozen Custard, Medical Aid Station

 Alcohol will not be allowed on the course.
 There will be beer at the finish line for all those who are 21 years of age.

 Rides must be completed by twilight to ensure rider safety.
-A SAG driver will be available to transport riders to the nearest rest stop so that riders may complete the ride.
+A SAG driver will be available to transport riders to the rest stop nearest Tour de Bass Base Camp so that riders may complete the ride.

 All riders must sign their liability waiver or they will not be able to participate.
 Riders under the age of 18 must have their waiver signed by a parent or guardian in order to participate.